alliajagbe/temporaldiff-vs-monte/README.md

-# Temporal Difference Versus Monte Carlo
+# Temporal Difference
+## Showed a small simulation showing the difference between temporal difference and monte carlo.
+## Also showed a simulation showing a simulation for qlearning.